Distinctions in Terms of Ways of Cognizing

 • Individually characterized object exclusions of something else (don rang-mtshan-gi gzhan-sel, object exclusions) are nonstatic objective entities – for instance, “not an orange” and “nothing other than an apple.”
 They can be implicitly apprehended when explicitly apprehending, either non-conceptually or conceptually, an objective entity such as an “apple.”

-• Mental exclusions of something else (blo’i gzhan-sel), which refer to conceptual categories, are static metaphysical entities such as the the meaning/object category “apples.”
+• Mental exclusions of something else (blo’i gzhan-sel), which refer to conceptual categories, are static metaphysical entities such as the meaning/object category “apples.”
 They can be implicitly apprehended only in conceptual cognition, but only by the reflexive awareness that is part of and accompanies the conceptual cognition.
 Reflexive awareness implicitly apprehends them non-conceptually, while the mental consciousness of the conceptual cognition does not apprehend them at all.
 But, since this implicit apprehension by reflexive awareness occurs within the context of a conceptual cognition, the mental exclusions can be considered to be implicitly apprehended by the conceptual cognition.

 • Absences (med-pa), such as the absence of a peel on a peeled apple or a space (nam-mkha’) – the absence of anything tangible that would obstruct, for instance, motion.
 They can be implicitly apprehended in either a non-conceptual or conceptual cognition, but, as with mental exclusions, only by the reflexive awareness of a conceptual cognition that is part of and accompanies the cognition.